ijmeals/maybe96/table-of-contents/holy-spirit.md

 or nothing

-that of which i got
+that of which i seem to got